clivekahn/librealsense/examples/pointcloud/readme.md

 ```

 Using helper functions on the `frameset` object we check for new depth and color frames.
-- If we get a color frame, we pass it to the `pointcloud` object to use as the texture and also give it to OpenGL with the help of the `texture` class.
+- If we get a color frame, we pass it to the `pointcloud` object to use as the texture and also give it to OpenGL with the help of the `texture` class
-- If we get a depth frame, we generate a new pointcloud.
+- If we get a depth frame, we generate a new pointcloud
 ```cpp
 // Wait for the next set of frames from the camera auto frames = pipe.wait_for_frames();